Queen Victoria: Declining health and death

 In July 1900, Victoria's second son, Alfred ("Affie"), died.
 "Oh, God!
 My poor darling Affie gone too", she wrote in her journal.
 "It is a horrible year, nothing but sadness & horrors of one kind & another."

 Following a custom she maintained throughout her widowhood, Victoria spent the Christmas of 1900 at Osborne House on the Isle of Wight.
 Rheumatism in her legs had rendered her disabled, and her eyesight was clouded by cataracts.
 Through early January, she felt "weak and unwell", and by mid-January she was "drowsy [...] dazed, [and] confused".
 Her favourite pet Pomeranian, Turi, was laid on her bed as a last request.
-She died aged 81 on 22 January 1901 at 6:30 pm, in the presence of her eldest son, Albert Edward, and grandson Wilhelm II.
-Albert Edward immediately succeeded as Edward VII.
+Victoria died at 6:30 pm on 22 January 1901, aged 81, in the presence of her eldest son, Albert Edward, and grandson, Wilhelm II.
+Albert Edward succeeded immediately as Edward VII.

 In 1897, Victoria had written instructions for her funeral, which was to be military as befitting a soldier's daughter and the head of the army, and white instead of black.
 On 25 January, Edward VII and Wilhelm II, together with Prince Arthur, helped lift her body into the coffin.
 She was dressed in a white dress and her wedding veil.
 An array of mementos commemorating her extended family, friends and servants were laid in the coffin with her, at her request, by her physician and dressers.
 One of Albert's dressing gowns was placed by her side, with a plaster cast of his hand, while a lock of John Brown's hair, along with a picture of him, was placed in her left hand concealed from the view of the family by a carefully positioned bunch of flowers.
 Items of jewellery placed on Victoria included the wedding ring of Brown's mother, which Brown gave Victoria in 1883.
-Her funeral was held on Saturday 2 February, in St George's Chapel, Windsor Castle, and after two days of lying-in-state, she was interred beside Prince Albert in the Royal Mausoleum, Frogmore, at Windsor Great Park.
+Her funeral took place on Saturday, 2 February, in St George's Chapel, Windsor Castle.
+Following two days of lying-in-state, she was interred beside Prince Albert in the Royal Mausoleum, Frogmore, within Home Park, Windsor.

 With a reign of 63 years, seven months, and two days, Victoria was the longest-reigning British monarch and the longest-reigning queen regnant in world history, until her great-great-granddaughter Elizabeth II surpassed her on 9 September 2015.
 She was the last monarch of Britain from the House of Hanover; her son Edward VII belonged to her husband's House of Saxe-Coburg and Gotha.